HaeffnerLab/bem-savio/README.md

 Update 12/2/2022: the master branch of the Haeffnerlab/bem repository now has savio server support, the savio documentation included in this repository, and interactive 3-d tools for meshing and potential analysis.
+For now we (Ben, Shuqi, Qian, Nicole) plan to make that the development repository for bem simulations.
+For questions, comments, concerns please contact Ben.

 # BEM Simulations for QuantNET